Praqma/helmsman/docs/desired_state_specification.md

 Optional : Yes, only needed if you want Helmsman to connect kubectl to your cluster for you.

-Synopsis: defines where to find the certifactions needed for connecting kubectl to a k8s cluster.
+Synopsis: defines where to find the certificates needed for connecting kubectl to a k8s cluster.
 If connection settings (username/password/clusterAPI) are provided in the Settings section below, then you need AT LEAST to provide caCrt and caKey.
 You can optionally provide a client certificate (caClient) depending on your cluster connection setup.

 Options:
 - caCrt : a valid S3/GCS bucket or local relative file path to a certificate file.